Only at the starting point

 The goal of for 30 years is an increase in the total number of passengers in all seven airports by 17.38 million, and an increase in international flights by 60 routes and domestic flights by 22 flights.
 Mobility as a Service (MaaS) solutions are planned to be introduced in all airports.

 While expectations from the revitalization are high, concerns do remain.
-Although the ordinary profit of New Chitose in FY2017 was 9.029 billion yen, all other six airports were in deficit: Wakkanai -724 million yen, Kushiro -795 million yen, Hakodate -775 million yen, Memanbetsu -825 million yen, Obihiro -389 million yen, Asahikawa -356 million yen.
+Although the current account balance of New Chitose in FY2017 was 9.029 billion yen, all other six airports were in deficit: Wakkanai -724 million yen, Kushiro -795 million yen, Hakodate -775 million yen, Memanbetsu -825 million yen, Obihiro -389 million yen, Asahikawa -356 million yen.

 Seeing the success of previous concession agreements, the privatization of Hokkaido’s seven airports is hoped to effectively increase the usage of the airports, bring more visitors to local regions, and revitalize local tourism.